Enabling Real-Time Fluctuation-Based Super Resolution Imaging

 Abstract

 Live-cell imaging captures dynamic cellular processes, but many structures remain beyond the diffraction limit.
 Fluctuation based super-resolution techniques reach beyond the diffraction limit by exploiting correlations in fluorescence blinking.
-However, the methods require the acquisition of hundreds of frames and involve computationally intensive post-processing, which can take tens of seconds, thereby limiting the suitability for real-time sub-diffraction imaging of fast cellular events.
-To address this, we use the recursive neural network model termed MISRGRU, which integrates sequential low-resolution frames to extract spatio-temporally correlated signals.
-Using super-resolution optical fluctuation imaging as a target, our approach not only significantly improves temporal resolution but also doubles the spatial resolution.
-We benchmark MISRGRU against the widely used U-Net architecture, evaluating performance in terms of resolution enhancement, training complexity, and inference latency using both synthetic data and real microtubule structures.
-After optimizing MISRGRU, we demonstrate a 400-fold reduction in computational latency compared to SOFI, highlighting its promise as an efficient, real-time solution for live-cell super-resolution imaging.
+However, existing methods require the acquisition of hundreds of frames and involve computationally intensive post-processing, which can take tens of seconds, thereby limiting the suitability for real-time sub-diffraction imaging of fast cellular events.
+To address this, we use a recurrent neural network model, which integrates sequential low-resolution frames to extract spatio-temporally correlated signals.
+By creating a synthetic dataset consisting of blinking emitters and using super-resolution optical fluctuation imaging (SOFI) to reconstruct our super-resolution targets, we developed a deep-learning based real-time super-resolution fluctuation imaging method (RESURF).
+Our method significantly improves temporal resolution by reducing the required number of frames down to only 8 frames and also doubles the spatial resolution.
+By testing on different datasets, we show that our method offers the flexibility of training with either synthetic or experimental dataset and can generalize to different structures.
+We also demonstrate a 400-fold reduction in computational latency compared to SOFI, by achieving inference time less than 30 ms, highlighting its promise both as an efficient high-throughput imaging and real-time solution for live-cell super-resolution imaging.

 Article activity feed